Glasgow and South Western Railway: Portpatrick again—or Stranraer

 The Portpatrick Railway (PR) had its established line from Dumfries to Stranraer, also a long line through difficult terrain with little intermediate business, but achieving significantly better financial results.
 The arrangement with the CR for that company to work the line expired in 1885 and the PR considered who might take up the work.
-Both the CR and the G&SWR were candidates, and two English railways, the London and North Western Railway and the Midland Railway were interested in extending their influence to Stranraer to capture Irish business.
+Both the CR and the G&SWR were candidates, and two English railways, the London and North Western Railway (LNWR) and the Midland Railway (MR) were interested in extending their influence to Stranraer to capture Irish business.

 The Wigtownshire Railway was in effect a branch of the PR, running south from Newton Stewart to connect good quality farming land around Wigtown and the sea ports of Garlieston and Wigtown.
 Their line was being worked by an independent contractor, Thomas Wheatley and his son.

 After considerable negotiation, the decision emerged not to form a further working arrangement for the PR, but instead to merge the PR and the Wigtownshire Railway.
-The combined network formed the Portpatrick and Wigtownshire Joint Railway, purchased by a consortium of the interested larger companies, the G&SWR, the CR, the MR and the LNWR.
+The combined network formed the Portpatrick and Wigtownshire Joint Railway, purchased by a consortium of the interested larger companies, the G&SWR, the CR, the Midland Railway and the London and North Western Railway.
 The arrangement was ratified on 6 August 1885; the sale value was £491,980.
 The line was worked by the G&SWR and the CR in tandem.